nimbis/cmsplugin-newsplus/README.rst

 History
 -------

+0.1.9:

+    * Removing broken migration introduced in v0.1.8 and replacing it with a working one.

 0.1.8:

     * Adding missing Django 1.7 migration.
+This version should not be used because the migration added in this version was broken.
+The default publication date was datetime.now() which was being evaluated each time makemigrations would be called.

 0.1.7: